 2. Finished artwork for at least four double-page spreads, or at least three spreads and a front cover.

 Entrants should bear in mind what is appropriate for the child reader.

-Picture books should be 32 pages long, including the front and back endpapers, a title page and a copyright page.
+Length: Picture books should be between 24 – 40 pages long; this includes the front and back endpapers, a title page and a copyright page.
 Books with novelty elements (e.g. flaps, fold-out pages) should not exceed 24 pages.
-Pop-up books should not exceed six double-page spreads.
+Pop-up books should not exceed 6 double-page spreads.

 The book may be fiction or non-fiction.
 The entrant may:

 c) use a traditional story (e.g. a fairy tale).

 The text may be typed or clearly handwritten and must be in the English language.

 N.B.
 A published text that is in copyright would not be eligible and should not